 Require state Medicaid programs to cover telemedicine for maternal care.

-Telehealth could be used to provide access to care for urban and rural areas that do not have providers, both for regular care throughout the perinatal period as well as consultations with specialists.
-Only a small number of state Medicaid programs mention obstetrical care in their telemedicine reimbursement law and only 19 state Medicaid programs reimburse for telemedicine services delivered to the patient in their home, which limits reimbursement of services, such as lactation assistance and in-home monitoring during and after pregnancy.5 A study in the CDC's Morbidity and Mortality
+Telehealth has become essential during the COVID-19 pandemic for use in all patient care, including maternal care, in order to provide regular support throughout the perinatal period and keep patients safe during their pregnancy, as well to allow for consultations with specialists and access to care for urban and rural areas that do nothave obstetric providers.
+Only a small number of state Medicaid programs mentionobstetrical care in their telemedicine reimbursement law and only 19 state Medicaid programs reimburse for telemedicine services delivered to the patient in their home, which limits reimbursement of services, such as lactation assistance and in-home monitoring during and after pregnancy.
+A study in the CDC's Morbidity and Mortality